ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 ### *[[Yersinia pestis]]* PCR screening

 An initial plague-screening PCR was performed in duplicate on 1:10 extract dilutions using a *pla* assay [[Wagner 2014 Yersinia Pestis Plague\|[@wagner2014YersiniaPestisPlague]]].
 In brief, the PCR primers used in this study target the 3’UTR of the *pla* gene which has reduced sequence similarity in non-*Yersinia* species.
 The forward primer used is thus far known to be identical to *Yersinia pestis* only.
-A second round of pla PCR was performed for all extracts that amplified in the initial PCR, using the 1:10 dilution in duplicate and the original concentration in duplicate.
+A second round of the *pla* PCR assay was performed for all extracts that amplified in the initial PCR, using the 1:10 dilution in duplicate and the original concentration in duplicate.
 In total, 6 PCR replicates were performed for each plague-positive sample.

 ### Shotgun Sequencing